uodataservices/PythonWorkshopSeries/README.md

 # PythonWorkshopSeries
 University of Oregon Data Services Workshop Materials

 The material in this GitHub repository is publicly available and free to use.
-It is a compilation of Python workshops from Data Services of the University of Oregon Library System.
+It is a compilation of Python workshops and corresponding materials from Data Services of the University of Oregon Library System.

 CONTACT: